JvanKatwijk/qt-1090/README.md

 or only the preambles of messages passing a CRC test.
 * b.
 A table with a count of the number of occurrences for each type of message that was detected in the input stream.
-* c. a list of numbers indicating statistics;
+* c. a list of numbers indicating statistics.
 * d. a list of buttons.

 ----------------------------------------------------------------------------